JavierAntoran/moby_dick_whale_audio_detection/README.md

 # moby-dick Whale Detection

 Feature extraction, HMMs, Neural Nets, and Boosting for [Kaggle Cornell Whale detection challenge](https://www.kaggle.com/c/whale-detection-challenge).

+For a more in depth overview see the project <a href="slides/whale_presentation.pdf" download>slides</a>.

 ## Results and Evaluation